What kind of tips can there be for outdoor lighting? There’s the sun. Problem solved, right?

 The beauty of TTL is that it calculates the exposure at the time of the shot and if you get too much light from the flash, you can use your camera’s flash exposure compensation to bring the output down a bit.
 There’s no wrong answer, only what you prefer.
 You are also in full control of the light and that means that your results will both come faster and be far more exacting.
 In my years as a working pro, I probably use a flash outdoors four times more than a scrim and ten times more than just a reflector.

 This is not to say that you may not want to use a light shaper with your flash.
 I do most of the time.
-Because I am just “filling” the harsh shadows, I don’t need the directional control of a softbox, so I use white shoot-through umbrellas on stands with tilter brackets, My go to is the giant Westcott 7’ umbrella, It works a charm, and my only real hard work is to anchor it so it doesn’t become a sail and fly away.
+Because I am just “filling” the harsh shadows, I don’t need the directional control of a softbox, so I use white shoot-through umbrellas on stands with tilter brackets, My go-to is the giant Westcott 7’ umbrella.
+It works like a charm, and my only real hard work is to anchor it so it doesn’t become a sail and fly away.
 If I don’t need that coverage, I will drop to a 48” or 40” white shoot through umbrella.
 I use umbrellas from Profoto, but there are numerous variants available of lower cost.
 My smaller umbrellas all have a reflective silver interior with black exterior that is removeable to make them white shoot-throughs, so I don’t need to buy lots of umbrellas.

-Successful outdoor lighting is not difficult with the right attitude, the right knowledge and a bit of basic gear.
+Successful outdoor lighting is not difficult with the right attitude, the right knowledge, and a bit of basic gear.
 Make your outdoor work look professional and shoot outside without concern.